 Through this broadly diverse fund, you can benefit from investments in corporate and government fixed-income securities as well as mortgage-backed securities (MBS) and asset-backed securities (ABS), with the fund maintaining a dollar-weighted average maturity of three years or more, and generally no longer than 10 years.

-How We Make Fixed Income Funds Work For You:
+How We Strive To Make Fixed Income Funds Work For You:

 We seek opportunities to generate returns for our investors.